richlamdev/vim-cheatsheet/README.md

-    :wN[ext] or :wprev                  - write current file then edit previous file in the arglist :fir[st] or :rew[ind]               - edit first file in the arglist :la[st]                             - edit last file in the arglist
+    :wN[ext] or :wprev                  - write current file then edit previous file in the arglist :fir[st] or :rew[ind]               - edit first file in the arglist :la[st]                             - edit last file in the arglist :argdo %s/old/new/ge | update       - replace "old" with "new" in each file in the arglist and save

 ### Windows